 2. Benebone Wishbone Durable Dog Chew Toy

-This chew toy is made from dense nylon with a textured surface that feels solid and substantial.
-Its wishbone shape is easy for dogs to grip, making it suitable for solo chewing or interactive play.
-The bacon scent adds extra appeal, and it can be quickly wiped clean after use.
+This chew toy is made from dense nylon with a textured surface that feels substantial and tough.
+Its wishbone shape is easy for dogs to hold, making it convenient for independent chewing or interactive play.
+The bacon scent encourages interest, and cleaning is simple with a quick wipe down.

 What We Like: